 Qualifications: Eligible candidates will have completed their J.D. or Ph.D. (or both) by the start of the fellowship.
 The candidate should have a deep research interest in some aspect of the law, as evidenced by his or her research agenda.
 The candidate should have excellent research, writing, and analytical skills and possess a demonstrated interest in pursuing an academic career in law after the conclusion of the fellowship.

-How to Apply: Applications should include a cover letter, CV, transcripts, a short writing sample, and the names and contact information for three references.
-Please submit application materials by email to the Classical Liberal Institute at firstname.lastname@example.org.
+How to Apply: Applications should include a cover letter, CV, transcripts, a short writing sample, and three recommendation letters.
+Please submit application materials by email to the Classical Liberal Institute at email@example.com.
 Only email applications will be accepted.
-The application deadline is Monday, March 1, 2021.
+The application deadline is Tuesday, March 1, 2022.
 Applications will be accepted and considered on a rolling basis.

 About the Classical Liberal Institute: The Classical Liberal Institute at NYU Law was founded at the New York University School of Law in the fall of 2013.
 CLI’s mission is to examine how systems of property rights and contracts work to advance human welfare within a framework of limited government.
 We encourage discussion on these important issues through supporting the innovative research of academics at all stages of their career, engaging with student organizations and academic institutions, and hosting various events featuring leading experts from law and related disciplines.